 The Bank's capital management is guided by the Bank's Capital Management Policy which sets out the minimum policies and procedures that the Bank needs to put in place and apply within its capital management programme, and the minimum criteria it should use to ensure that the Bank has adequate capital and effective plans to prudently manage the Bank's capital requirement to support the development of business, to meet regulatory capital requirements at all times and to maintain good risk rating.
+Capital Contingency Plan has been put in place where actions to be taken have been specified to address the capital adequacy issue in case the capital ratio falls below warning trigger ratio and Internal Capital Target ratio.

-The objective of the Bank's capital management is to ensure that the Bank maintains sufficient capital at an appropriate level, meeting the requirement of all applicable regulatory standards and guidelines, risk compensation, business development and return on capital is sufficient to satisfy the expectations of shareholders.
+The objective of the Bank's capital management is to ensure that the Bank maintains sufficient capital at an appropriate level, meeting the requirement of all applicable regulatory standards and guidelines, risk compensation in line within the Bank's risk appetite, business development and return on capital is sufficient to satisfy the expectations of shareholders.
 In addition, through effective allocation of capital, and capital investment instruments, the Bank strives to continuously enhance its financial effectives, improve capital value, and ultimately maximize shareholders' value while controlling risk.

 The Board of Director (BOD) shall assume the primary responsibility in ensuring capital is adequate to cover material risks inherent in the Bank by meeting all relevant regulatory standards and guidelines.
-Internal capital trigger point and minimum capital level is set for risk- weighted capital ratio.
+Internal capital trigger point and minimum capital level is set for Total Capital ratio.

-The Bank's capital management framework mainly focuses on capital planning and capital funding management.
-Annual business targets and three-year projected business plans with financial projections and capital requirements is approved by the BOD yearly.
+The Bank's capital management framework mainly focuses on capital planning, capital contingent plan and capital funding management.
+Annual business targets, Risk Appetite Statement and three-year projected business plans with financial projections and capital requirements are approved by the BOD yearly.

-Capital adequacy and regulatory capital are monitored by Management, employing techniques based on the guidelines of Basel II for supervisory purposes.
-The information is reported to Management on a monthly basis and to the Board via the interim financial statement on a quarterly basis
+Capital adequacy and regulatory capital are closely monitored by Management, employing techniques based on the guidelines of Basel II for supervisory purposes.
+The information is reported to Management on a monthly basis and to the Board via the interim financial statement on a quarterly basis.